AutomatedArchitecture/sirenofshame-uwp/readme.md

 ## Prerequisites

+* On a 2nd Machine:
 	* Install the Windows Assessment and Deployment Kit (ADK) and everything else listed here: [Get the tools needed to customize Windows IoT Core](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/set-up-your-pc-to-customize-iot-core)
 	* Clone the [sos-uwp-pi branch](https://github.com/AutomatedArchitecture/iot-adk-addonkit/tree/sos-uwp-pi) of AutomatedArchitecture/iot-adk-addonkit

-## To Generate FFU
+## Export APPX

 1. Generate appx files via right click -> Store -> Create App Packages.
 Send to a USB Drive.
 Do for any/all of the following:
 	* SirenOfShame.Uwp.Ui